Cosmic Brownies

 Ingredient Notes and Shopping Tips

-1. Cocoa Powder: Because we’re not using a leavening agent like baking soda you can use regular or dutch process cocoa powder.
-The one I used in this recipe is Hershey’s natural and unsweetened cocoa.
+1. Cocoa Powder: Because we're not using a leavening agent like baking soda you can use regular or Dutch process cocoa powder.
+I like the darker color and deeper fudgier flavor of Dutch process.

 2. Flour: Measure your flour by scooping it into the measuring cup, and then leveling off with a table knife.
-Never dip your measuring cup into the flour, as this will give you more than is needed.
+Never dip your measuring cup into the flour, as this will give you too much.

-3. M&MS: I’m not a big fan of the unidentifed candies on top of store-bought cosmic brownies so I used rainbow M&Ms. However, if you want an authentic look, Wilton sells Rainbow Crunch Chips that look very similar.
-Other fun colorful toppings include sprinkles or even chocolate-covered sunflower seeds. one chocolate brownie leaning against another with M&ms on top and scattered around.
+5. M&MS: I'm not a big fan of the candies on top of store-bought cosmic brownies so I used rainbow M&Ms. However, if you want an authentic look, Wilton sells Rainbow Crunch Chips that look very similar.

 How To Make Cosmic Brownies

-2. Bake in a pan lined with foil for easy cutting and easy cleanup.
+1. Bake in a pan lined with foil or parchment paper for easy cleanup.

-5. To tell if brownies are done, insert a toothpick in the center.
+5. Don't Overbake: Insert a toothpick in the center.
 If the toothpick comes out with a few crumbs, your brownies are done.
-If you still see batter on the toothpick bake for 2-3 more minutes at a time.
+If you still see raw batter on the toothpick bake for 2-3 more minutes at a time.

 More Copycat Desserts I Love